dnl-rss/secureum-slot2-solidity101/02_types.md

 | ...      | ...         | ...           |
 | `uint256` | 0           | (2**256) - 1  |

-TODO: table for int
+> TODO: table for int

 ### 43. Checked and Unchecked Arithmetic

-If an arithmetic operation causes the value of a fixed size integer to go above or below its possible range, this results in an *overflow* or *underflow* error, respectively.
+If an arithmetic operation causes the value of a fixed size integer to go above or below its possible range, this results in an **overflow** or **underflow error** respectively.

-Arithmetic on integers is performed in "checked" mode by default since `v0.8.0`.
-This integrates Open Zepplin's [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) standard into arithmetic operations and will revert transactions that cause integer values to overflow or underflow.
+- Default since `version 0.8.0` is to **revert transactions** with arithmetic causing overflow or underflow

-The "unchecked" mode can be used via `unchecked{ ... }`.
-Operations resulting in overflow or underflow will "wrap" around to the upper or lower bound of that variable.
+- "unchecked" mode can be used via `unchecked{ ... }`, employing traditional wrapping to the upper or lower bound of that variable.

 ### 44. Fixed Point Types

 Fixed point numbers using keywords `fixed` / `ufixed` are not fully supported by Solidity yet.

 They can be declared, but cannot be assigned to or from.

-There are fixed-point libraries that are widely used for this such as DSMath, PRBMath, ABDKMath64x64 etc.
+There are fixed-point libraries that are widely used for this such as `DSMath`, `PRBMath`, `ABDKMath64x64`, etc.

 ### 45. Address Types